tvst/plost/README.md

 But we're just scratching the surface.
-Basically the idea is that Plost allows you to make beautiful Vega-Lite-driven charts for your most common needs, without having to learng about the powerful yet complex language behind Vega-Lite.
+Basically the idea is that Plost allows you to make beautiful Vega-Lite-driven charts for your most common needs, without having to learn about the powerful yet complex language behind Vega-Lite.

 Check out the [the sample app / docs](https://share.streamlit.io/tvst/plost) for a taste of other amazing things you can do!